DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/controlled-and-uncontrolled-modes.md

 # React Grid - Controlled (stateless) and Uncontrolled (stateful) Modes

 The Grid UI plugins typically render only a part of the whole Grid's state.
-The plugins can manage that part of the state themselves, which corresponds to the uncontrolled (stateful) mode.
-Alternatively, other plugins whose names end with "...State" can do this.
-In this case, the Grid UI plugins work in controlled (stateless) mode, and their state is supposed to be managed via their props.
+The plugins can manage that part of the state themselves or leave this job to state management plugins (the plugins whose name ends with "...State").
+In the uncontrolled (stateful) mode, UI or state management plugins manage the state internally.
+In the controlled (stateless) mode, the state is supposed to be managed externally via the plugins' props.

 ## Controlled Mode